 and certification program for professional pet dog trainers whose program is based on humane training practices and the latest

 scientific knowledge related to dog training.
 Tara is a full professional member of The Pet Professional Guild and also an approved Canine Good Citizen® evaluator.

 Currently, Tara volunteers with her Therapy Dog, Cindy

 Lou Who CGC, doing Therapy Dog work at UVA-HealthSouth in Charlottesville, Virginia.
 Tara

-has served as a licensed Pet Partners Team Evaluator as well as a TDI evaluator.
-In the
+and Cindy Lou are certified with Love on a Leash.
+Tara has served as a licensed Pet Partners Team Evaluator as well as a TDI evaluator.